ghgemmer/Halloween/README.md

 ![Elbow servo](PropPics/20211105_210803.jpg)
 Figure: Elbow servo

-The clothes on the skeleton body came from an old Halloween costume.
+The clothes on the skeleton body came from an old Halloween prop.

 ## IMUs and Synchronized User Movements